Bucin Meaning In Bahasa

 You can use this sentence,

-Permisi, saya boleh numpang ke belakang?
-(Excuse me, can I use your bathroom?)
+Maaf, saya boleh numpang ke belakang?
+(Sorry, may I use your bathroom?)

 This is the polite version.
-You can use this sentence to somebody that you just met, or if your Indonesian friends take you to one of their friend's houses and then you want to go to the bathroom.
+You can use this sentence for somebody that you just met or if your Indonesian friends take you to one of their friend's houses and then you want to go to the bathroom.
 You can use this sentence.

-Actually, the literal meaning of this is if translated into English is,
+Actually, the literal meaning of this, if translated into English, is,

 This is how you pronounce it.